Are you looking to form a New Jersey professional corporation, but you’re not familiar with the incorporation process?

 We recommend hiring a professional service to act as your registered agent.
 Doing so will help eliminate junk mail and more importantly, keep your personal and/or business address off the public record.
 For a list of the top 5 registered agent services, check out our guide.

-Step Four) Complete Your Certificate of Incorporation
+Step Three) Complete Your Certificate of Incorporation

 This is THE document that formally registers your professional corporation with the state of New Jersey.
 You can file the Certificate of Incorporation online.
 If you prefer to file a paper form, you can use the Public Records Filing for New Business Entity form included in the Business Registration Packet available on the Division of Revenue’s website.
 This paper form can be filed by mail, in person, or by fax.
 Details regarding these filing methods can be found in the Business Registration Packet.